jorgebucaran/superfine/README.md

 ### `onremove`

-This event is fired before the element is removed from the DOM.
+This event fires before the element is removed from the DOM.
 Use it to create slide/fade out animations.
 Call `done` inside the function to remove the element.
 This event is not called in its child elements.
 See [`ondestroy`](#ondestroy) for that.

 ```jsx
 import { h } from "superfine"